-Through the job application, job seeker offers to sell his or her labour and service for a return.
-Therefore, the application for employment acts as personal advertisement.
-Job application contains job seeker’s personal data like name, address, qualification and experience along with his/her appeal for job.
+Through the job application, job seeker offers to sell his or her labor and service for a return.
+Therefore, the application for employment acts as a personal advertisement.
+Job application contains job seeker’s personal data like name, address, qualification, and experience along with his/her appeal for the job.

 Quible, Johnson and Mott defined, “A letter of application is a message designed to inform the reader of your desire for a position in this or there organization and to request an interview for that position.”

-At last, we can say that the letters that is written describing the personal data, qualifications, skills and experience of a job seeker along with appeal for job is known as job application.
+At last, we can say that the letters that are written describing the personal data, qualifications, skills, and experience of a job seeker along with appeal for job is known as job application.
 This letter is generally written in response to the job advertisement of the employer.
 Job seeker can get the news of vacancies from newspapers, internet or from any other informal source.

 Type of employment applications

-- Solicited application: When job application is written in response to the advertisement given by the employer, it is known as solicited application.
+When job application is written in response to the advertisement given by the employer, it is known as solicited application.
 That is, this application is submitted in response to the invitation form the employer.
 Quible and others defined, “When one sends a letter knowing that an opening exists in a company, this is called a solicited letter of application.”In this situation, the applicant knows the required qualifications.
-Solicited application generally includes the name of the position applied for, reverence and date of the source etc.
+The solicited application generally includes the name of the position applied for, reverence and date of the source etc.